 - Maligne Canyon - Water from tall mountain ranges and nearby lakes has carved this impressive, deep, and narrow canyon through limestone, making it a must-see.

-- Athabasca Falls - Located at the Jasper end of the Icefields Parkway, Athabasca Falls cut through very hard quartz-rich rock, cascading through a narrow canyon.
+- Athabasca Falls - Situated at the Jasper end of the Icefields Parkway, Athabasca Falls cut through very hard quartz-rich rock, cascading through a narrow canyon.
 A spectacle at any time, during the spring thaw, snowmelt delivers an incredible amount of water over the falls for an impressive show.

 - Old Fort Point Loop Trail - Close to town, Old Fort Point offers a short stair climb and trails for those wanting to go further, providing superb views back to the town and along Jasper’s valleys.
 Big Horn Sheep are commonly found here.

 - Mt.
-Edith Cavell - A lovely side trip requiring a minimum of 2 hours to complete if time allows.
+Edith Cavell - A lovely side trip requiring a minimum of 2 hours to complete if time permits.
 Visit from Jasper or add to your Icefields Parkway day, provided you start early!

-- Miette Hot Springs - On the eastern side of the National Park, approximately 50 minutes from Jasper, are Miette Hot Springs.
+- Miette Hot Springs - On the eastern side of the National Park, approximately 50 minutes’ drive from Jasper, are Miette Hot Springs.
 These are the hottest thermal pools in the Rockies, offering scenic views while soaking.
 Relaxing in the pools after a long day of sightseeing is ideal, but visiting at any time is enjoyable.

 Our most comprehensive guide for exploring the Canadian Rockies.
 This one app includes all four of our individual tours for Banff Townsite and Surrounds, Lake Louise and Yoho, Icefields Parkway, and Jasper National Park.